 How to travel from Abu Dhabi to Dubai airport (terminal 2):

 |Al Wahda bus station (Abu Dhabi)||Al Ghubaiba bus station||bus E100|

 |Stadium metro station||Dubai airport terminal 2||foot (about 1,5km)|

-Altogether we had a really nice time in Dubai and Abu Dhabi!
-You can download the map with our itinerary and highlights plus the transport information below.
+We had a really nice time and I hope you enjoyed reading about our itinerary for Dubai and Abu Dhabi!
+You can download the map with the itinerary and highlights plus the transport information below.

 Disclaimer: I was a guest of Premier Inn IBN Battuta Hotel, Happy Adventures, Sindbad Balloons and Villa Toscana in St. Regis Abu Dhabi.
 Nevertheless, all pictures and opinions are my own.